 As a coach, I guide the runner every step of the way — a way that leads in the direction of peak-performance, those unforgettable runs when, through tremendous effort, the runner’s true nature shines forth!
 My hope is that those touched by The Way of Running will not only perform better, they’ll act more generously and ethically in the world, and feel a deeper connection to other people and the planet.

-I guess you could say, this is how one finds their zone — their own personal “X-factor.”
+I guess you could say, this is how a person ultimately finds their zone — their own personal “X-factor.”

 Art’s Competitive Fitness Extends From 5K – 100 miles